ministryofjustice/moj-frontend/docs/components/api-error/index.md

 title: API error
 tabs: true
 status: Experimental
-statusDate: November 2025
+statusDate: December 2025
-excerpt: ""
+excerpt: "Use this component to tell users that information is missing because of an API error."
-lede: ""
+lede: "Use this component to tell users that information is missing because of an API error."

 contributorTeam: Connect DPS
 ---